Here we go, my fourth Philosopher’s Stone recipe: Harry’s cheap lemon ice lolly aka creamy lemon popsicles!

 -

 Chill and churn.
 When everything is combined, cover tightly with plastic wrap, pressing it directly onto the surface of the lemon sherbet ‘custard’.
-Refrigerate for 8h or overnight.
-After chilling, add the food coloring and whisk the custard until smooth.
+Refrigerate for 4 hours or overnight.
+After chilling, add the food coloring and vodka and whisk the custard until smooth.
 I find pale yellow prettier but if you prefer a brighter yellow, feel free to add more coloring.
 Scrape the custard into your ice cream maker.
-Churn according to manufacturer’s instructions.
-Near the end add the vodka and candied lemon peels* cut into small pieces.
+Churn according to the manufacturer’s instructions.
+Near the end add the candied lemon peels* cut into small pieces.

 -